Table of Contents

 This means that athletes attempting this combination would have a very brief recovery period.

-It’s also worth bearing in mind that anyone attempting this combination could possibly also be running on the 4X100 relay team, which means that they would end up running three of the first five events at a given meet.
+It’s also worth considering that anyone attempting this combination could also be running on the 4X100 relay team, which means that they would end up running three of the first five events at a given meet.

 While the 400m and 300m hurdles are spaced apart by the 100m and 800m, the 400m is a longer sprint race that requires a much longer recovery time.

-The commonly combined individual races are spread out in a way that makes it easy to compete without experience too much fatigue.
+The commonly combined individual races are spread out to make it easy to compete without fatigue.

 The 200/400, 100/200, 1600/3200, 800/1600, and hurdle events are all spread out in a way that makes it more convenient for athletes to double in those.

 However, the other two event combinations, like the 400m/800m or the above-mentioned sprint-hurdle combinations, are difficult.

 Like the 100/200/110m hurdles, three individual sprint events are very uncommon.